MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 title: "[Almost done] Preventing Accidental Internet-Exposure of AWS Resources (Part 1: VPC)"
 ---

 [Many AWS customers have suffered breaches](https://github.com/ramimac/aws-customer-security-incidents#background) due to exposing resources to the Internet by accident, resources that can be found by an attacker via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).
-This three-part series walks through the different ways to mitigate that risk.
+This three-part series walks through different ways to mitigate that risk.

 ## About The Problem